My Youth Romantic Comedy Is Wrong, as I Expected: Class 2F

-Tobe is a member of Hayato's clique who is in the football club.
+A member of Hayato's clique who is in the football club.
 He has feelings for Hina and is the only guy in the class who supported Hina's script for the cultural festival.
 During the school excursion, he intended to confess to Hina and therefore requested help from the Service Club.
 However, Hachiman knew Hina did not want to get into a relationship, so he confesses to (and is rejected by) Hina to prevent Tobe from being rejected, thus maintaining the status quo within that group.